-In addition, plastic flow will often occur at the highest stressed points such as in thread roots, at the first engaged thread in the nut, or at other stress concentrations caused by imperfect manufacture (e.g. errors in squareness, flatness, concentricity, etc.).
+In addition, plastic flow often occurs at the highest stressed points such as in thread roots, at the first engaged thread in the nut, or at other stress concentrations caused by imperfect manufacture (e.g. errors in squareness, flatness, concentricity, etc.).

 These relatively short-term relaxation effects are known as "embedding".
 After tightening the rate of relaxation is a maximum, reducing exponentially, usually over the first minutes, to a constant very low rate of creep as illustrated in Figure 6-5.
-Typically embedding accounts for only a few percent loss of initial preload, however 5 to 10% preload loss is not uncommon, and maximums of 25% for torque tightening and 40% for hydraulic tensioning have been recorded (see Reference 6.11).
+Typically embedding accounts for only a few percent loss of initial preload, however 5 to 10% preload loss is not uncommon, and maximums of 25% for torque tightening and 40% for hydraulic tensioning have been recorded.